gpuweb/gpuweb/design/BufferOperations.md

 ### Persistently mapped buffer

 Persistently mapped buffer are when the result of mapping the buffer can be kept by the application while the buffer is in use by the GPU.
-We didn't find a way to have persistently mapped buffers and at the same time keep DRF between the CPU and GPU.
+We didn't find a way to have persistently mapped buffers and at the same time keep things data race free between the CPU and GPU.
-DRF could be possible if ArrayBuffer could be unneutered but this is not the case.
+Being data race free would be possible if ArrayBuffer could be unneutered but this is not the case.

 ### Promise<ArrayBuffer> readback();